Updated: March 13, 2020

 Sticky Brick Tips and Tricks: Advanced Torching Techniques

 Ahh, you wanna get fancy eh?
 Alright, check this out.
 If you’re looking for the fastest extractions possible you’ll want to use a longer flame and a straight down the hole technique.
 This will combust easily no matter which brick you choose so you’ll need to inhale hard and fast to compensate.

-Another way to rip big clouds slow your draw to a crawl and ramp up the temp of the bowl.
+Another way to rip big clouds slow your draw to a crawl and ramp up the temperature of the bowl.
 When you feel the vapor getting thick you can inhale faster and go heavy on the torch to follow it through.

 Lighter and more gentle hits with the Sticky Brick are a different technique.
 Use a smaller flame and angle into the intake at a 45-degree angle.
 Start with a slow-but-moderate inhale and wait for the vapor to start.
 Inhale faster or feather the carb-hole to ease up on the vapor intensity.
 Slow your draw speed to make the vapor more intense.

 Maintenance: How to Clean your Sticky Brick

 Cleaning your SPL vape is simple and straightforward.
 The glass mouthpiece and glass flame intake both remove and can be cleaned with isopropyl alcohol.
 I haven’t had to clean a flame intake yet.
 The bowl can be brushed clean or wiped down with a wet Q-tip.
 Avoid using alcohol on wooden surfaces.

 If you combust in your Sticky Brick you’ll probably have to remove the screen and clean it to get rid of the taste.
 Use the included tweezers or a long, straight pick to pry the screen out of the bowl.
 Clean the screen with alcohol or replace it and clean under the screen with a damp Q-tip.